MessageCloud/gateway-php/README.md

-# txtNation Gateway PHP Library
+# MessageCloud Gateway PHP Library

-The txtNation Gateway PHP Library works with PHP 5.4+.
+The MessageCloud Gateway PHP Library works with PHP 5.4+.
 It is also compatible with PHP 7.

 ## Documentation

-If you would rather build on top of the Gateway API from scratch, further documentation can be found in the [txtNation Gateway docs](https://docs.messagecloud.com/article/114-gateway).
+If you would rather build on top of the Gateway API from scratch, further documentation can be found in the [MessageCloud Gateway docs](https://docs.messagecloud.com/article/114-gateway).

 ## Prerequisites